-Financial liabilities, are due to be settled within three months at their measurement values.
+In the prior year, financial liabilities, were due to be settled within three months at their measurement values.

 16. Capital management

 The Company is a Limited Partner in Portland Caribbean Fund II, L.P., a Cayman Islands exempted limited partnership which is one of several parallel partnerships that together comprise Portland Caribbean Fund II, a private equity fund with a mandate to make investments in equity or debt securities of private companies located in the Caribbean and Latin America.